zoharfuchs/redislabs-docs/content/rs/administering/cluster-operations/new-cluster-setup.md

 nodes.
 For production deployments, Redis Labs recommends an uneven number of nodes, with a minimum of three.

-Note: In a cluster that consists of only one node, some features and capabilities are not enabled, such as database replication that provides high availability.
+{{% note %}}In a cluster that consists of only one node, some features and capabilities are not enabled, such as database replication that provides high availability.{{% /note %}}

 To set up a new cluster, you must first [install the Redis Enterprise Software